Missouri State hosts Stirtz and Drake

 Springfield, Missouri; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Drake takes on Missouri State after Bennett Stirtz scored 24 points in Drake’s 81-71 victory against the Valparaiso Beacons.
+BOTTOM LINE: Drake visits Missouri State after Bennett Stirtz scored 24 points in Drake’s 81-71 victory over the Valparaiso Beacons.

-The Bears have gone 5-4 in home games.
-Missouri State has a 0-3 record in games decided by less than 4 points.
+The Bears have gone 5-4 at home.
+Missouri State is seventh in the MVC at limiting opponent scoring, giving up 72.8 points while holding opponents to 47.5% shooting.

-The Bulldogs are 7-2 in MVC play.
-Drake ranks fourth in the MVC with 9.2 offensive rebounds per game led by Cam Manyawu averaging 2.5.
+The Bulldogs are 7-2 against MVC opponents.
+Drake has a 13-2 record against teams over .500.

-Missouri State averages 7.5 made 3-pointers per game, 2.3 more made shots than the 5.2 per game Drake allows.
-Drake averages 6.8 made 3-pointers per game this season, 0.5 fewer makes per game than Missouri State allows.
+Missouri State scores 70.0 points, 12.2 more per game than the 57.8 Drake allows.
+Drake has shot at a 49.0% clip from the field this season, 1.5 percentage points greater than the 47.5% shooting opponents of Missouri State have averaged.

-The Bears and Bulldogs meet Saturday for the first time in conference play this season.
+The Bears and Bulldogs square off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Dez White is averaging 15.5 points for the Bears.
-Vincent Brady II is averaging 12.7 points over the last 10 games.
+Vincent Brady II is averaging 12.7 points and 3.9 rebounds while shooting 43.3% over the last 10 games.

 Mitch Mascari averages 3.3 made 3-pointers per game for the Bulldogs, scoring 11.8 points while shooting 47.0% from beyond the arc.
-Stirtz is averaging 17.6 points, seven assists and 2.6 steals over the past 10 games.
+Stirtz is shooting 48.1% and averaging 17.6 points over the past 10 games.

 LAST 10 GAMES: Bears: 2-8, averaging 62.9 points, 26.2 rebounds, 11.9 assists, 6.0 steals and 1.7 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 69.8 points per game.